jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize_intro2.rs` - Demonstrates serializing instances
   of a Serde derived data structure to a worksheet.
 This version uses header deserialization.

+* `doc_worksheet_serialize_table1.rs` - Demonstrates serializing instances
+  of a Serde derived data structure to a worksheet with a default worksheet table.

+* `doc_worksheet_serialize_table2.rs` - Demonstrates serializing instances
+  of a Serde derived data structure to a worksheet with a worksheet table and a user defined style.

+* `doc_worksheet_serialize_table3.rs` - Demonstrates serializing instances
+  of a Serde derived data structure to a worksheet with a user defined worksheet table.

 * `doc_worksheet_serialize_vectors.rs` - Demonstrates serializing instances
   of a Serde derived data structure with vectors to a worksheet.